PostHog/posthog.com/contents/blog/things-you-can-do-in-posthog.md

 You could use Amplitude for product analytics, Hotjar for session recording, Flagsmith for feature control, Segment as your customer data platform, Optimizely for testing, and Redshift for your data warehouse – these are sensible choices.

-But maybe you can replace all of them with just PostHog?
+But you can replace some (or even all) of them with just PostHog.

 We've built PostHog so companies don't have to run multiple services to get the insights they need.